inception-project/inception-external-recommender/README.md

 <!--- * `doc` for being able to build the documentation % -->
 * `dev` for being able to develop this package

+Note that depending on your system, it may be necessary to install certain system libraries manually before activating the contrib dependencies.
+For example on macOS, `libomp` is required by the `lightgbm` contrib dependency:

+    brew install libomp

 To install for example the `contrib` dependencies run:

     pip install -e ".[contrib]"

 ## Starting a simple recommender